PlantandFoodResearch/MCHap/README.rst

 The ``--mcmc-fix-homozygous`` argument can be used to identify SNPs that have a high probability of being homozygous and 'fixing' them so that they do not vary during the assemble process.
-This is applied on a per sample bases and so can 'fix' SNPs in one sample even if they vary in others.
+This is applied on a per sample bases and will 'fix' SNPs in one sample even if they vary in others.
 The default value for this argument is ``0.999`` and so it will only 'fix' SNPs that are extremely unlikely to be heterozygous.